kevinconway/rpmvenv/README.rst

 The included tests are written using py.test.
 There is also an included tox.ini which is configured to run the tests in addition to style checks.
-By default, the integration tests do not run.
-Pass a '--python-git-url' flag to the py.test runner with a URL which can be used to clone a git repository and the integration tests will run using that remote code base.
+By default, the integration tests run using rpmvenv as the target project to build.
+However, any project with a requirements.txt file in the repository root can be specified with the '--python-git-url' flag while running the tests.

 License
 =======